purelabio/guideline/general.md

 * Minimize dependencies.
   * Fewer external libraries.
   * Fewer function parameters.
+* Optimizations.
   * Avoid premature optimizations.
+  * Don't optimize without profiling and metrics.
   * Simplicity and clarity > performance.
   * Always optimize the bottleneck.
 * Avoid unnecessary over-modularization.
 * Libraries should not depend.
   * More specifically: 3rd party libraries should depend only on the standard library, but avoid depending on each other.